“You don’t understand. I don’t want you to feel sorry for me. I need you to be compassionate.”

 In that moment, she felt the all too familiar feeling of what it was like to be a Canadian born Chinese wanting to connect with her Chinese heritage.

-When Ming* (name changed to protect privacy) first came to see me, her back was hunched forward as if she was carrying too heavy a burden on her shoulders.
+When Ming* (name changed) first came to see me, she was hunched forward as if she was carrying too heavy a burden.
 She nervously pushed her glasses up the tip of her nose before letting her long black hair drop forward to cover part of her face.

 When I asked this young Chinese woman what she needed, Ming made the following comment: